Andrew Kosenko

 А н д р і ӣ В о л о д и м и р о в и ч К о с е н к о

 Welcome!
-I am an Assistant Professor of Economics at the Department of Economics, and Finance at the School of Management at Marist College.
+I am an Associate Professor (as of July 1, 2025) of Economics at the Department of Economics and Finance at the School of Management at Marist University.
+I often teach at Columbia University as well.

 Curriculum Vitae